| Description | This article clarifies how different EAP methods operate when performing IKEv2 user authentication on FortiOS. |

 If EAP-TTLS is used and no external RADIUS server is configured for the VPN, the EAP-TTLS tunnel terminates on the FortiGate's own internal RADIUS server with the default EAP server certificate 'Fortinet_Wifi'.
 Since the firewall can view the user’s original plaintext credentials in this case, FortiOS attempts to authenticate them against the set of local users and remote LDAP servers configured for the tunnel.

-Note: LDAP users cannot be authenticated using EAP-MSCHAPv2; see this KB article Technical Tip: IKEv2 dial up VPN with LDAP authentication
+Note: FortiGate cannot authenticate Active Directory users against an LDAP server directly using EAP-MSCHAPv2; see this KB article Technical Tip: IKEv2 dial up VPN with LDAP authentication.

 FortiClient IKEv2 only supports initiating EAP-MSCHAPv2 and EAP-TTLS authentication.
 However, the internal RADIUS server used by the FortiOS EAP proxy does support other EAP methods, and external RADIUS servers may support other EAP methods according to the configuration.